Jamie956/Jamie956.github.io/frontend/angular.md

 The providers property, which is empty by default.
 Any services that are created are to be listed here

-The bootstrap property defnes which components to bootstrap at runtime.
+The bootstrap property defines which components to bootstrap at runtime.